Deoghar: Economy

 Indian Oil Corporation has one of its terminals in Deoghar.
 This is located at Badladih, Jasidih.
 This has a huge capacity for employment.
 After the opening and coming of this terminal, the unemployment rate has decreased because of many people getting jobs from this company.

-Software Technology Parks of India (STPI) is a company / organization which promotes IT and technology industries.
+Software Technology Parks of India (STPI) is a company / organization that promotes IT and technology industries.
 This company has set up many IT park branches in many cities such as Bangalore, Hyderabad, Patna and Ranchi.
 Same as the others, it has set up another IT Park branch in Deoghar.
 It is almost completed and opened.

 Culture

 Deoghar city is usually referred to as the cultural capital of Jharkhand.
 The official languages of the city of Deoghar are Hindi and Khortha, while other native languages like Angika and Santhali are also spoken.

 Tourism

-The holy city of Deoghar is home to various tourist attractions such as :
+The holy city of Deoghar is home to various tourist attractions such as: